Anaparthy76/Banking-System/README.md

 # Banking-System
-Develop a banking application that enables users to:
+Developed a banking application that enables users to:

 Create accounts